nayoa/sftp-s3/README.md

 # Shipup SFTP Transfer to S3

-This repository contains a Python 3 script that connects to the shipup SFTP server and copies the latest CSV files to an AWS S3 bucket.
-It searches CSV files by date and archives the files on the SFTP server once the transfer to S3 is complete.
-It also cleans up the local CSV files.
+This repository contains a Python 3 script that connects to the shipup SFTP server and copies the latest CSV reports (France and UK) to an AWS S3 bucket.
+It searches CSV reports by date and archives the files on the SFTP server once the transfer to S3 is complete.
+It also cleans up the local CSV reports.

 ## Why